sparkslabs/iot-kit/card_notes.md

 **NB** this isn't everything that's been done - just what's been done since we started this approach to tracking.

+* TestHostTiny functions support all basic types
+* TestHostTiny supports attributes of all basic types
 * Call and return arguments are type checked/enforced
 * Auto-WebAPI handles functions' return values appropriately
 * BUGFIX: TestHostTiny Functions should conform to their calling spec